energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    ..
 [6b]
       Data from :cite:`dupont_2020` (mono-silicon PV).

+   ..
+[6c]
+      ASK PAOLO

-Note that the ground areas given in :numref:`Table %s <tab:renewableTechPotentialIn2035>` are not the total areas occupied by the solar power plants, but only the area occupied by the solar panels themselves.
-Indeed, in utility plants, panels are oriented perpendicular to the sunlight.
+Note that the ground areas given in :numref:`Table %s <tab:renewableTechPotentialIn2035>` are not the total areas occupied by the solar power plants, but only the areas occupied by the solar panels themselves.
+In utility plants, panels are oriented perpendicular to the sunlight.
 As a consequence, a space is required to avoid shadow between rows of panels.
 In the literature, the *ground cover ratio* is defined as the total spatial requirements of large scale solar PV relative to the area of the solar panels.
-This ratio is estimated around five :cite:`dupont_2020`, which means that for each square meter of PV panel installed, four additional square meters are needed.
+This ratio is estimated to have a value around five :cite:`dupont_2020`, which means that for each square meter of PV panel installed, four additional square meters are needed.
-When taking into account this *ground cover ratio*, we can compute that the value given for :math:`solar_{area,ground}` corresponds to covering 1.7% of Colombia's land surface with solar panels (excluding for rooftop area used by rooftop PV).
+After taking into account this *ground cover ratio*, we can compute that the value given for :math:`solar_{area,ground}` corresponds to covering 1.7% of Colombia's land surface with solar power plants (not taking into account the rooftop area used by rooftop PV).

 Biomass and non-renewable waste